aquinlan82/FlashlightTag/DEVELOPMENT.md

 		* I discovered a bug caused by the center of the cursor being off screen
 		* The game is kind of laggy, so I'm considering ways to optimize the code
 		* Consider adding an alternate way to move the cursor for when the flashlight cursor is iffy

+* Entry Six
+	* Accomplishments:
+		* I implemented a way to play the game with the mouse instead of a flashlight.
+There is not currently a way to switch between the two modes once the game has started, but it is really easy to change it in the code.
+		* I created goals for the user to actually look for, so that the game can now be properly played.
+	* Problems:
+		* I wanted to make it possible to switch between the mouse and flashlight in the game.
+I don't know how hard it will be to actually do this, but I ran into some errors that I didn't feel like dealing with yet, so it isn't implemented.
+I may or may not fix this since the point of the game in the end is to use the flashlight
+	* Next Steps:
+		* I still need to fix the bugs from the last entry